jifel/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. Display current directory contents, including hidden files (starting with .).
 Use the long format.
 6. Display current directory contents, with user and group IDs displayed numerically
 7. Create a script that creates a directory named my first directory in the tmp directory.
+8. Move the file betty from tmp to tmp my first directory